 There are various reasons why people choose legal separation over divorce.
 However, financial reasons are one of the most popular.
 In a legal separation, the couple is still considered married, so they are eligible to receive health insurance from their spouse’s workplace.

-In some cases, the couple possibly just wants to split up in the middle of a marital crisis and want to think things over instead of going straight for a divorce.
+In some cases, the couple possibly just wants to split up in the middle of a marital crisis and wants to think things over instead of going straight for a divorce.
 A legal separation can be a good choice in this situation since there is still hope for reconciliation.
 In New York, a divorce takes more than just coming up with a divorce agreement and can take a lot of time to complete.

 Often, couples do not want to proceed with divorce because they believe separating temporarily will allow them to reflect on their marriage and possibly reconcile.
 Being legally separated will allow them to continue receiving their current benefits as a married couple, while also protecting their children and assets the way a divorce agreement would not.
 A legal separation may last as long as the couples want.